 Location: Canterbury Girls High School, Church Street, Canterbury NSW 2193

-The cheeses that you will produce and go home with are:
+The cheeses and other dairy products that you will produce and go home with are:

 The Intensive Cheesemaking Courses 1 and 2 and independent of each other.
 There are no pre requisites for either course.
 Intensive Cheesemaking 1 is 100% about cheesemaking while Cheesemaking 2 covers non cheese products such as yoghurt, butter and mascarpone.
 There is minimal overlap between the two courses as each course makes different styles of cheese